leandersteiner/blog/content/posts/net-http-in-go-clients.md

 }
 {{< /code >}}

-Now all we have to do is fill out struct with the response data.
+Now all we have to do is fill the struct with the response data.

 {{< code language="go" title="Fill the struct with response data" id="5" expand="Show" collapse="Hide" isCollapsed="false" >}}
 err = json.NewDecoder(res.Body).Decode(&data)